LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

                                         scan
  ====================================== ============= ==========================

-.. note:: RAJA policies for GPU execution using CUDA or HIP are essentially
+RAJA policies for GPU execution using CUDA or HIP are essentially identical.
-          identical.
 The only difference is that CUDA policies have the prefix ``cuda_`` and HIP policies have the prefix ``hip_``.

  ======================================== ============= ========================
  CUDA/HIP Execution Policies              Works with    Brief description